quickwit-oss/quickwit/docs/quickwit-cli.md

 Quickwit CLI is a single binary that makes it easy to index and search structured or unstructured data from the command line.
 It consumes datasets consisting of newline-delimited JSON objects with arbitrary keys and produces indexes that can be stored locally or remotely on an object storage such as Amazon S3 and queried with subsecond latency.

-This pages documents all the available commands, related options and environment variables.
+These pages documents all the available commands, related options and environment variables.

 ### Warning